 A recent study by Arthritis UK has found that drug-based medicines for pain can have serious consequences.
-One in five people with osteoarthritis are taking two types of anti-inflammatory painkillers, putting themselves at risk of gastric bleeding, heart attack and stroke.
+One in five people with osteoarthritis is taking two types of anti-inflammatory painkillers, putting themselves at risk of gastric bleeding, heart attack, and stroke.

 The researchers found that three-quarters of study participants used more than one treatment to handle the pain and stiffness.
 Almost half complained of side effects from their medication and about nine in 10 were concerned about the complications.

-We need to keep in mind that over-the-counter drugs are potent medications requiring careful and frequent monitoring in long-term use.
+We need to keep in mind that over-the-counter drugs are potent medications requiring careful and frequent monitoring if used long term.
 One of the study sponsors, Lloyds Pharmacy, Britain’s largest pharmacy chain, is offering a pain service where people can get advice from a pharmacist about how they can manage their pain – not just with medication but also through lifestyle changes.

 My advice is to give these natural pain-relievers a try.
 Everyone is different, but they could help you avoid the risk of medication side-effects.

-Fish oil: Are you eating enough fatty fish, such as mackerel, herring, trout and salmon?
+Are you eating enough fatty fish, such as mackerel, herring, trout, and salmon?
 Fish oil has been linked to brain and heart health.
 It’s also associated with managing arthritis pain and inflammation.
 That’s because digested fish oil breaks down into hormone-like chemicals called prostaglandins, which can help reduce inflammation.

 A Scottish study, published in the journal Rheumatology, tracked the health of almost 100 rheumatoid arthritis patients taking non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen.

-Hot peppers: Chili peppers, cayenne peppers and Tabasco peppers all contain a fiery compound called capsaicin, a noted pain-reliever found in many topical ointments.
-Cook with these beauties for a bit of heat in soups, stews and stir-fries.
+Chili peppers, cayenne peppers, and Tabasco peppers all contain a fiery compound called capsaicin, a noted pain-reliever found in many topical ointments.
+Cook with these beauties for a bit of heat in soups, stews, and stir-fries.

-A study published in the British Journal of Anaethesia reported daily application of low-concentration capsaicin formulations are supported by meta-analyses of numerous studies.
+A study published in the British Journal of Anaesthesia reported daily application of low-concentration capsaicin formulations is supported by meta-analyses of numerous studies.
 Researchers tested a high-concentration capsaicin 8 percent patch (Qutenza™), approved in the EU and U.S. in 2011.